Free 2-minute check

 Childhood and teen-related traumas can negatively impact teenagers’ lives if not addressed promptly.
 Up to 15% of girls and 6% of boys who experience at least one traumatic event develop PTSD in their lives.
 This makes it important to empower your teenager to heal from any traumatic memories or experiences as early as possible.

-Fortunately, Nexus Teen Academy offers teens residential programs in Arizona to treat teen trauma and PTSD.
+Fortunately, Nexus Teen Academy offers teens residential programs in Arizona to treat teen trauma and teen PTSD.
 We have a dedicated team of professionals experienced in teen CBT, DBT, exposure therapy, and more to help clients overcome these problems.
 If your teen is dealing with trauma-related mental health problems, reach out to our team at Nexus and get the treatment process started.

 In this blog, our experts share useful insights on empowering your adolescent to heal from different types of trauma with the right treatment.